folkforms/redux-global-state-hooks/README.md

 Use this for simple pieces of local data spread across components.
 For data that needs to be fetched over the network you can use `react-query` or similar.

+I assume you are using [Redux Toolkit](https://redux-toolkit.js.org/) since it is now the official standard approach for writing Redux logic.
+It won't work with old Redux.

 ## tl;dr

+`import { createHook, createReducer } from @folkforms/react-global-state-hooks;`

-Use `createGlobalStateHook` in, say, `useCounter.js`.
+Use `createHook` in, say, `useCounter.js`.

-Use `createGlobalStateReducer` to create a reducer and set the initial value in your `store.js` file.
+Use `createReducer` in your `store.js` file to create a reducer and set the initial value.

 Use `useCounter` as `const [counter, setCounter] = useCounter();` in your component.